Usage

 Display general help or help about a command.
 Also, you can

 get help using the completion or by pressing the ? key.
-How-
+Com-

-ever, completion and inline help may be unavailable if
+pletion and inline help may be unavailable, however, if

-lldpcli was compiled without readline support but help com-
+lldpcli was compiled without readline support but help command

 show neighbors [ports ethX [,…]] [details | summary] [hidden]

-daemon.
-With summary, only the name and the port description
+mon.
+With summary, only the name and the port description of

-of each remote host will be displayed.
-On the other hand,
+each remote host will be displayed.
+On the other hand, with

-with details, all available information will be displayed,
+details, all available information will be displayed, giving a

-giving a verbose view.
-When using hidden, also display remote
+verbose view.
+When using hidden, also display remote ports

-ports hidden by the smart filter.
-When specifying one or sev-
+hidden by the smart filter.
+When specifying one or several

-eral ports, the information displayed is limited to the given
+ports, the information displayed is limited to the given list

 show interfaces [ports ethX [,…]] [details | summary] [hidden]